Skip to Content

 How To Freeze Fresh Produce

-Did you know that there’s more than one way to freeze your produce?
+But, there’s more than one way to freeze your produce.
 You can freeze your fruits and vegetables just as they are from the garden.
 But if you do it this way, it’ll take more space.
 If you don’t have a lot of space, you might want to chop them up a bit, or even puree.

 Freezing chopped up veggies and storing them in the right portions can make it easy to cook later on.

-Berries are easy to freeze whole and all you need to do is wash them and freeze them on a sheet before adding them to a Ziploc bag.
-You’ll be able to use them on your cereal add them to smoothies, or make a pie with them.
+Berries are easy to freeze whole, and all you need to do is wash them and freeze them on a sheet before adding them to a Ziploc bag.
+You’ll be able to use them on your cereal or yogurt, add them to smoothies, or make a pie with them.

-Grapes freeze very well, and are great to at as frozen candy on a hot day.
-They are not the greatest once thawed, so just use them frozen, or in your smoothies.
+Grapes freeze very well and are great to eat as frozen candy on a hot day.
+They are not the greatest once thawed, so just use them frozen or in your smoothies.

-Small cherry and grape tomatoes freeze well whole.
-Use them later to make a chunky sauce for pasta, make a cream of tomatoes soup, or roasted tomatoes with garlic.
+Small cherry and grape tomatoes freeze well whole, too.
+Use them later to make a chunky sauce for pasta, make a cream of tomato soup, or roasted tomatoes with garlic.
 YUM!

-Lots of veggies can also chopped and frozen.
-Green beans, peas, red and green peppers, broccoli and cauliflower freeze very well.
+Lots of veggies can also be chopped and frozen.
+Green beans, peas, red and green peppers, broccoli, and cauliflower freeze very well.
 Think of it this way: if it’s in the freezer section at the supermarket, you can safely freeze it too.

-Most veggies (all of the above) need to be blanched before freezing to preserve their vibrant colors and stop the enzymes that could spoil them faster.
+Most veggies (all of the above) should be blanched before freezing to preserve their vibrant colors and stop the enzymes that could spoil them faster.

-Hands-Free Baggy Rack Clip Food Storage Bag Holder, 2-Pack – Great for pureed frozen harvest If you’re freezing it for soup, sauce or pie, it can be frozen after you puree it (here’s my favorite way to puree my harvest).
-It’ll make it very compact to freeze and it’ll take up the smallest space in your freezer.
+If you’re freezing it for soup, sauce, or pie, it can be frozen after you puree it.
+It’ll make it very compact to freeze, and it’ll take up the smallest space in your freezer.
 Of course, you’ll need to use up your entire container.

-It’s a good idea to frieze pureed fruits and vegetables in smaller containers for most efficient use of your harvest.
+It’s a good idea to freeze pureed fruits and vegetables in smaller portions or bags for the most efficient use of your harvest.
+If you’re using bags, you can use a bag stand from Amazon to help hold it up as you make your batches.

 Apples and pears freeze well only after you puree and cook them first.

-If you’re growing tomatoes, the month of August will give you plenty to east and freeze some too!
+If you’re growing tomatoes, the month of August will give you plenty to eat and freeze some too!

 You can freeze soups and stews this way: eat some now, and freeze the rest for a rainy day.

-Ice-Cube-Molds, Blue, Green Herbs bring our meals to live, and I couldn’t imagine not freezing my herbs.
+Herbs bring our meals to life, and I couldn’t imagine not freezing my herbs.
 The best way to freeze herbs is to chop them up and put them into ice-cube trays covered with either oil, water, or broth.
 Once frozen, you can pop them out of the trays and store them in a freezer bag or container.

-I hope I’ve inspired you to get busy freezing some of your harvest.
-And now that you know how to freeze fresh produce it should be easy to do.
-Please share in the comments what you are freezing this month.
+I hope I’ve inspired you to get busy freezing some of your harvest this summer and beyond.
+And now that you know how to freeze fresh produce, it should be easy to do.

 Backyard Vegetable Garden Ideas